ishikaa2504/cse110/index.md

 # Ishika Agrawal
 I'm a second-year CS major with a keen interest in exploring the intersection of technology, finance, and neuroscience.
 I believe college is the perfect time to delve into various interests and projects to uncover my true passion.
-My primary focus is on CS and Machine Learning, with aspirations to one day start my own company which would solve world's biggest societal issues.
-Driven by a desire to innovate and effect positive change, I am particularly drawn to issues surrounding mental health and women's safety.
+My primary focus is on CS and Machine Learning, with aspirations to one day start my own company which would solve **world's biggest societal issues**.
+Driven by a desire to innovate and effect positive change, I am particularly drawn to issues surrounding **_mental health_** and **_women's safety_**.
 I am eager to acquire entrepreneurial skills through hands-on experiences, with the ultimate goal of leveraging technology to develop impactful solutions in these critical areas.

 ## Programming
 ### Experience
 I'm extremely passionate about coding.
 I see it is art that allows me the build absolutely anything I'm interested in.

-I have experience with the following languages/tools:
+I have experience with the following **languages/tools**:
 + Python
 + C/C++
 + Java